Zettlr/zettlr-docs/docs/en/academic/custom-templates.md

 ## Final Thoughts

 Zettlr strives to give you full command over what you can do with your files.
 What we've outlined on this page is only the start.
 How do you use Zettlr's possibilities to do weird things?
-Tell us on [Twitter](https://www.twitter.com/Zettlr), the [Forum](https://forum.zettlr.com/), or on [Reddit](https://www.reddit.com/r/Zettlr)!
+Tell us on [Twitter](https://www.twitter.com/Zettlr), [Discord](https://discord.com/invite/PcfS3DM9Xj), or on [Reddit](https://www.reddit.com/r/Zettlr)!